 - Taking It Back

 The ball will be “taken back” on each change of possession, regardless of whether or not a shot was attempted.
 Failure to “take it back” results in loss of possession and any points just scored.
-When taking the ball back, the player must bring his/her whole body and the ball anywhere behind the two point arc.
+When taking the ball back, the player must be outside the 2 point arc.

 - Ball Out-of-Bounds